 As a result, not all the mergers or the acquisitions turn out to create greater benefits.

-This was the guide to Synergies in Mergers and Acquisitions along with the top 3 types of synergies.
+This was the guide to Synergies in Mergers and Acquisitions.
+Here we discuss the top three types of synergies in M&A along with practical examples.
 Here are the other articles that you may like –

 - Best Mergers and Acquisitions (M&A) Books